pingcap/docs-cn/v3.1/reference/sql/generated-columns.md

 TiDB supports generated columns as part of MySQL 5.7 compatibility.
 One of the primary use cases for generated columns is to extract data out of a JSON data type and enable it to be indexed.

-## Index JSON using stored generated column
+## Index JSON using generated column

 In both MySQL 5.7 and TiDB, columns of type JSON can not be indexed directly. i.e. The following table structure is **not supported**: